jeremy-dolan/jd-reference/sh-reference.md

 ```sh
 while COMPOUND_LIST do COMPOUND_LIST done
 ```
 Run the antecedent COMPOUND_LIST.
-If the return value is 0 (success), run the consequent COMPOUND_LIST and start over; otherwise (return value is non-zero), processing of the `while` immediately completes.
+If the return value is zero (success), run the consequent COMPOUND_LIST and start over; otherwise (return value is non-zero), processing of the `while` immediately completes.

 --------------------------------------------------------------------------------